-The draft RHP Plan will be placed on display for a period of no less than 30 days, or no less than a time period specified by HUD in writing, to encourage public review and comment.
+The draft RHP Plan will be placed on display for a period of no less than 7 days and no more than 21 days, or no less than a time period specified by HUD in writing, to encourage public review and comment.
 The public notice shall include a brief summary of the RHP Plan, the anticipated amounts of funding (including program income, if any), the dates of the public display and comment period, the locations where copies of the draft RHP Plan can be examined, how comments will be accepted, when the document will be approved by the State, and the anticipated submission date to HUD.